|

 Day-to-Day Versus Special Event

-Another example of a day-to-day Kaizen approach is Quality Circles.
+A teamed example of a day-to-day Kaizen approach is Quality Circles.
 Here,

 a natural work team (people working together in the same area, operating the